Your Guide to Aftercare

 There are multiple options to help a person try to stay on a sober track.
 Intensive outpatient treatment can take on many forms:

-- Groups may meet regularly to focus on the consequences of substance abuse, learn problem solving skills, and work on changing destructive thinking patterns to help prevent relapse.
+- Groups may meet regularly to focus on the consequences of substance use disorder, learn problem solving skills, and work on changing destructive thinking patterns to help prevent relapse.

 - Groups may build up skills to help people learn how to say no to drugs or alcohol, identify triggers, navigate tense situations, and manage stress.